iamnoksio/AutoclickerVerif/README.md

-# AutoclickerVerif Plugin By William from CTLSERV
+# AutoclickerVerif Plugin By https://github.com/Williambraecky from CTLSERV reviewed by me